 Non-Competition & Trade Secrets

-Non-competition agreements exist between an employee and employer to prevent or limit a former employee from competing against a prior employer by using knowledge acquired through the prior employer.
+Non-competition agreements exist to prevent or limit former employees from competing against a prior employer by using knowledge acquired through the prior employer.

 Employers may include non-solicitation provisions in non-competition agreements.
 The non-solicitation provision seeks to prohibit an employee from soliciting his or her former employer’s customers and/or employees, following the employee leaving the workforce of the former employer.